Hyper Void: Gameplay

 Hyper Void is a 3D tube shooter. the RM-24, a combat space ship armed with 3 different weapons that can be fired simultaneously and are assigned to three different buttons.
 The weapons vary in damage, rate of fire and bullet speed and all of them consume energy from a shared power source that recharges over time, requiring the player to think and aim rather than just hold the fire button indefinitely.

 Movement is restricted to sideways only.
 Combat occurs in a variety of different environments, most notably inside cross-dimensional wormholes depicted as dynamic twisted tubes with kaleidoscopic visuals, but also in deep outer space at different galaxies.
 The challenge of wormholes comes from the unconventional (often flipped) path ways, which in many cases loop in closed circles or other shapes, sometimes forcing the player to fly flipped upside-down.
-Certain wormwholes are so distorted that even the player's bullets will ultimately reach the reverse of where they would normally go.
+Certain wormholes are so distorted that even the player's bullets will ultimately reach the reverse of where they would normally go.

 Enemy encounters vary in type and size.
 Common enemies are usually destroyed with a few well-timed shots and come in numbers and a wide variety of movement patterns.
 Such enemies exhibit different types and behaviors (e.g. explosive tracking mines, mobile missile pods, magnetically charged bombs and teleporters).

 Another class of enemies is bosses, which appear in more than half of the levels, and pose a longer and more strategic challenge.
 Bosses often follow certain patterns of attack and require the player to discover their weakness point before taking them down.

 The final class of enemies is the IPA virus.
 A formless cloud of matter that infects the player's ship causing different negative effects like graphical corruption, flipped controls, loss of weapon charge, and movement overriding.
 The virus is automatically cleaned away after a certain time of infection.
 In three levels, the virus manifests itself in boss encounters.

 The game contains 29 levels organized in 3 different galaxies.
 At the end of each galaxy is a major encounter with the game's main enemy: the IPA virus.

 Levels are generally split between two main setups: outer space and wormholes.
 Outer space is recognized by straightforward movement and outer space scenery such as planets and nebulae.
 Wormholes are tube-like with a wide variety of dynamic cross-sections.
 They also feature wildly changing colors and patterns often in sync with the background playing music.

 Some levels offer a different experience than straight enemy shooting.
 Including following a branching network of gates to sync back to the time dimension, and racing fast through a set of blockades.
 In certain encounters the player is advised to not shoot at all and stick to maneuvering and dodging hazards without engaging.

 The level names were all chosen from x86 assembly instructions where each instruction's workings and purpose roughly describe the main challenge of the level.